ateneva/how-to-snippets/GCP/big-query-schema-design.md

 🆘 For relational schemas, often the most intensive computational workloads are JOINs across very large tables.
-Remember, RDBMS systems are record based so they have to open each record entirely, and pull out the JOIN key from each table where a match exists. 🧐
+Remember, RDBMS systems are record based, so they have to open each record entirely, and pull out the JOIN key from each table where a match exists. 🧐

 And that's assuming you know all the tables and need to be joined together.
 Imagine for each new piece of information about an order like promotion codes are user information, and you could be talking about a ten plus table JOIN 😭

 ⚠️ The alternative has different drawbacks, pre-joining all your tables into one massive table makes reading data faster, but now you have to be really careful if you have data at different levels of granularity.